maurock/Dynamic3DGaussians/README.md

 Coming soon.

 ## Shiny Blender
-The Shiny Blender dataset provided in the [official implementation]9(https://dorverbin.github.io/refnerf/) needs to be adapted to be processed by this repository.
+The Shiny Blender dataset provided in the [official implementation](https://dorverbin.github.io/refnerf/) needs to be adapted to be processed by this repository.
 You can either download the adapted dataset or manually adapt it yourself by following the following instructions.
 We recommend downloading the data we provide as the depth images provided in the official repository are quantised.

-### Download data (Recommended)
+### Download data (**Recommended**)
 You can download the Shiny Blender dataset adapted for 3D Gaussian Splatting and local depths by running:
 ```
 bash download_data.sh [TODO]